 Bracy manages his own consulting firm, Bracy Group, LLC, specializing in organizational development marketing, and fundraising.
-He has helped equip educators, school districts, and non-profit organization with resources, networks, and tools to build, enhance, and sustain their programs.
+He has helped equip educators, school districts, and non-profit organizations with resources, networks, and tools to build, enhance, and sustain their programs.
 As an advocate of music and the arts he has cultivated relationships with key educational influencers and educational policy advisors across the country.
 He specializes in helping organizations maximize their potential growth.

 He is an educational clinician for Conn-Selmer, Inc., a division of Steinway Musical Instruments, where his last post included being the director of urban education.
-He acts as a lecturer at North Park University, as well as, VanderCook College of Music in Chicago.

 During his 13-year tenure with Merit School of Music, Bracy served in nearly every capacity at the Chicago-based community music school.
 His last post was as their executive director.
 Before joining Merit, Bracy was executive director of the Association for Catholic Music Education.
 He also worked for the Chicago Park District as an area manager.

 He started his career as a band director for the Archdiocese of Chicago.
 Bracy’s primary instrument is percussion with additional studies in trombone.
 He earned his Master of Management, Master of Business Administration, and Master of Human Resources Management from North Park University in Chicago.

 Bringing awareness to your program-how to tell your story